Hello everyone, and welcome to PT Pioneer.

 The local economy determines how much money people are willing to spend and how many opportunities and infrastructure exist to do business successfully.

-When it comes to group fitness training and most other professions in the health and fitness industry, the health status of the general population is another location-based sub-factor that can have tremendous sway on your income prospects.
+Regarding group fitness training and most other professions in the health and fitness industry, the health status of the general population is another location-based sub-factor that can have tremendous sway on your income prospects.

 The health of a population is determined by general health statistics such as diabetes and obesity rates and the level of access to health care, wellness, and fitness.